 We believe that the formation transactions, the concurrent private placement and this offering will improve our financial position due to a reduction in our outstanding indebtedness.
-We expect to use net proceeds from this offering and the concurrent private placement and a portion of the borrowings under our senior unsecured revolving credit facility to repay \$272.9 million in outstanding indebtedness and any applicable repayment costs, defeasance costs, settlement of interest rate swap liabilities and other costs and fees associated with such repayments and \$1.1 million of costs related to our acquisition of Western Devcon.
+We expect to use a portion of the approximately \$\frac{1}{2}\$ million net proceeds from this offering and the concurrent private placement to repay outstanding indebtedness and any applicable repayment costs, defeasance costs, settlement of interest rate swap liabilities and other costs and fees associated with such repayments.
 We expect to use any remaining net proceeds for general corporate purposes, including capital expenditures and potential future acquisition, development and redevelopment opportunities.
-Upon completion of this offering, the formation transactions and the concurrent private placement, we will have total mortgage indebtedness outstanding of \$69.4 million with a weighted average interest rate of 4.1% per annum, all of which is fixed rate debt, and approximately \$35.4 million outstanding under our senior unsecured revolving credit facility.
+Upon completion of this offering, the formation transactions and the concurrent private placement, we will have total debt outstanding of \$\frac{1}{2}\$ million with a weighted average interest rate of

+%, including approximately \$ million outstanding under our senior unsecured revolving credit facility.
 The property-owning entities of our predecessor historically utilized swap agreements to establish fixed rates on otherwise variable rate debt in order to limit interest rate risk, manage anticipated cash flows and comply with various loan covenants and may continue to do so in the future.